chrispsheehan/fargate-auto-scaled-backend/README.md

 2. **ecr** Apply ECR and vpc endpoints.
 3. **build/image** `[if service doesn't exist]` Push a new *initial* image to ecr.
 4. **build/task** `[if service doesn't exist]` Create a new task definition is created.
-5. **setup/service** Apply ecs service, load balancer, deploy and auto-scaling.
+5. **setup/service** Apply ecs service, deploy and auto-scaling.
-6. **setup/network** Apply vpc link and api gateway ingress.
+6. **setup/network** Apply vpc link, load balancer and api gateway ingress.
 7. **test** Basic check on the API `/host` endpoint.

 `Deploy` workflow - push on `main` trigger